worldline/angular-training/docs/src/rxjs/README.md

 - In the `film-search.component.ts` file, stop subscribing to the search response and use an async pipe instead in the template.
 - Even though it is not strictly necessary in those cases, unsubscribe from the login and register calls in the `LoginFormComponent` using the `Subject` technique.
+- **Bonus: In the search method of film-search service, modify the returned observable so that movies with a metascore < 50 are excluded.**